15th August 2019

 Do you need a write-up as lengthy as the extensive description of HubSpot features when buying your favourite soda or extending your subscription to a service?
 You don’t.
 These are habit-driven decisions and you’ll make them subconsciously.

 That’s why it’s crucial to identify what decisions your customers are making.
 If it’s not a goal-based decision, they don’t need the additional information.

 We make more emotional choices than we’re comfortable to admit.
 Everyone likes to think that they’re in control and their decisions are logical, but most of the time that’s not the case.
 People make decisions they feel good about – and information isn’t always the catalyst for that.

 It’s the case for both B2C and B2B businesses.
 Companies don’t make transactions, people do.
 Your website needs to reflect that.
 If you know the problem your customers have, solve it.
 Understand how they feel about it and you’ll have a much better chance of turning them into clients.
 You don’t need to write a book about your product.

 It comes down to even the smallest things like naming your subscription plans.
 One of them might be great for freelancers but it’s not the best choice to name it accordingly.
 Almost nobody will admit it, but not identifying with the term “freelancer” can lead to a different choice – not necessarily an optimal one.

 If the mistakes from this article ring a bell, it’s quite possible your business website isn’t in its optimal state.
 Whether looking into building a new one or redesigning the existing site, make sure the final product follows the above guidelines.

-If you’re looking for more resources about results-oriented business websites, you’ll find related articles below.
+If you’re looking for more resources about results-oriented business websites, we encourage you to download our free resources.

 That’s also where you can sign up to our newsletter and get weekly tips on how to grow your business in the digital world.